 Each Principal Investigator/laboratory supervisor is responsible for obtaining the SDSs for the chemicals used in his/her laboratory.
-SDSs can be obtained from the manufacturers, chemical distributors, or from URI's online SDS vendor: Chemwatch.
-Chemwatch can be accessed directly from URI's Environmental Health and Safety home page https://web.uri.edu/EH&S/.
+SDSs can be obtained from the manufacturers, chemical distributors, or from URI's online SDS vendor: Onsite Systems.
+Refer to URI's Environmental Health and Safety home page https://web.uri.edu/ehs/chemical/ for instructions on how to access SDSs using your single sign on (see "How to Access Safety Data Sheets" link).
 Manufacturers/vendors are required to provide an SDS with the first shipment of a product.
-Please contact EH&S if you have any questions about obtaining an SDS for a particular chemical via Chemwatch or the manufacturer.
+Please contact EH&S if you have any questions about obtaining an SDS for a particular chemical via Onsite Systems or the manufacturer.